tunnckoCore/mukla/readme.md

 It is fully async and output results are completely unordered.
 Just a proof of concept.

 ## Install
 ```
 npm i --save mukla
 node test.js
 ```

+## Features / Goals
+- human-readable and human-respectable
+- lightweight and easy to use
+- promise-based
+- assertion library agnostic
+- reporter agnostic
+- asynchronous
+- no more `done`, `end` or etc...

 ## Usage